The Ultimate Jersey Shore Beach Guide

 : North Jersey Coast Line, Elberon Station

-Don’t miss: The boardwalk; Cookman Avenue shopping and cafes; the Stone Pony for live music; Wonder Bar (be sure to check out Yappy Hour if you have a dog!); getting your fortune read at Madam Marie’s, which Bruce Springsteen immortalized in son—gand we put on our Jersey Shore bucket list; Sea Hear Now music festival in September featuring acts including The Killers and Foo Fighters.
+Don’t miss: The boardwalk; Cookman Avenue shopping and cafes; the Stone Pony for live music; Wonder Bar (be sure to check out Yappy Hour if you have a dog!); getting your fortune read at Madam Marie’s, which Bruce Springsteen immortalized in song; and the Sea Hear Now music festival in September.

 Beach fees